experimentarium/times/docs/part-2/06-equations.md

 Each equation has a unique name and is described in a separate subsection.
 The equations are listed in alphabetical order in each section.
 Each subsection contains successively the name, list of indices, and type of the equation, the related variables and other equations, the purpose of the equation, any particular remarks applying to it, and finally the mathematical expression of the constraint or objective function.

-The mathematical formulation of an equation starts with the name of the equation in the format: *EQ_XXX~i,j,k,l~* , where *XXX* is a unique equation identifier, and *i,j,k,..,* are the *equation indexes*, among those described in chapter 2.
+The mathematical formulation of an equation starts with the name of the equation in the format: $EQ\_XXX_{i,j,k,l}$, where $XXX$ is a unique equation identifier, and $i,j,k,..,$ are the *equation indexes*, among those described in chapter 2.
 Some equation names also include an index *l* controlling the sense of the equation.
 Next to the equation name is a *logical condition* that the equation indexes must satisfy.
 That condition constitutes the *domain of definition* of the equation.
 It is useful to remember that the equation is created in multiple instances, one for each combination of the equation indexes that satisfies the logical condition, and that each index in the equation's index list remains *fixed* in the expressions constituting each instance of the equation.

 ## Notational conventions